Springfield Domestic Abuse Support in South Lakeland

 If you have given us the relevant permission to do so, we may send communications to you via email.
 Email is not a fully secure means of communications and whilst we do our utmost to keep our systems and communications protected we cannot guarantee this.
 If you prefer not to receive emails from us you are under no obligation to do so.

 Our websites may contain links to other sites.
 While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practices employed by other sites.
 Please be aware that advertisers or Web sites that have links on our site may collect personally identifiable information about you.
 This privacy statement does not cover the information practices of those websites or advertisers.

 According to data protection laws each use we make of personal information must have a “legal basis”.
-The relevant legal bases are set out in the General Data Protection Regulation (EU Regulation 2016/679) and in current UK data protection legislation.
+The relevant legal bases are set out in the current UK data protection legislation.
 For the data processing activities described in this policy we rely on the following bases:

 Consent is given where we ask you for permission to use your information in a specific way, and you agree to this (for example when we send you marketing material via post, phone, text or e-mail).
 Where we use your information for a purpose based on consent, you have the right to withdraw consent for this purpose at any time.

 We have a basis to use your personal information where we need to do so to comply with one of our legal or regulatory obligations.
 For example, in some cases we may need to share your information with our various regulators such as the Charity Commission, Fundraising Regulator or Information Commissioner, or to use information we collect about you for due diligence or ethical screening purposes.